Neophytos Vamvas: Neophytos incident

 The Neophytos incident was similar in nature to the Methodios Affair.
-Vamvas translated the bible into the modern Greek language.
+Vamvas translated the Bible into the modern Greek language.
 Methodios Anthrakites was charged with a similar offense.
 Methodios supported the use of the people's language in education instead of archaic forms of Greek.
 The incident led to the Methodios Affair.
 Greek education was under the grasp of Korydalism.
 The mentality continued after the founding of the Greek state.
-The controversy known as the Neophytos Incident erupted because Vamvas tried to translate the bible into modern Greek or the peoples language.
+The controversy known as the Neophytos Incident erupted because Vamvas tried to translate the Bible into modern Greek, the people's language.
 The translation was immediately condemned by Church officials.
 The Holy Synod of the Church of Greece disapproved of the publication between 1835 and 1836.
 The Ecumenical Patriarchate in Constantinople issued an encyclical condemning any translation of the Bible into vernacular Greek (1836).
 Publishing the book was forbidden.
-Constantinos Oikonomos an expert in the Greek language and Orthodox scholar and theologian, wrote a treatise in defense of the publication it was four-volumes.
+Constantinos Oikonomos, an expert in the Greek language and Orthodox scholar and theologian, wrote a treatise in defense of the publication; it was four volumes.
 The disagreement is known as the Neophytos Incident.
 The Vamvas version of the Bible was eventually accepted.